gottesmm/gottesmm.github.io/proposals/high-level-arc-memory-operations.md

-Since the SILOwnershipModel eliminator will eliminate the ownership qualifiers on load, store instructions right after ownership verification, there will be no immediate affects on the optimizer and thus the optimizer changes can be done in parallel with the rest of the ARC optimization work.
+Since the SILOwnershipModel eliminator will eliminate the ownership qualifiers on load, store instructions right after ownership verification, there will be no immediate effects on the optimizer and thus the optimizer changes can be done in parallel with the rest of the ARC optimization work.

 But, in the long run, we want to enforce these ownership invariants all